-Not supervisor of conference conf-no or not supervisor of person pers-no and not enough privileges to issue the call anyway.
+Not supervisor of conference conf-no or not supervisor of person pers-no and not enough privileges to issue the call anyway. error-status contains the conference number.

 4.17 set-presentation [16] (1) Recommended

 This call sets the presentation text of the conference or person conf-no to the text text-no. To remove a presentation, use a text-no of zero.
 This call protects the new presentation from being deleted automatically and removes such protection from the old presentation.
 In lyskomd this is implemented by increasing the mark count on presentation texts.